cswaney/fawkes/README.md

 # fawkes
-Bayesian estimation of Hawkes processes.
+Bayesian estimation of Hawkes processes and order book simulation.